-Steps to Complete for Certificate in Service Learning
+Steps to Earn the Certificate in Service Learning:

-Take 2 designated service-learning courses that total a minimum of 6 credit hours.
+- Service learning classes must be taken for a minimum of 3 credit hours.
 Classes that qualify toward the certificate vary by semester.
-Pre-approved service-learning classes

-You may have taken a service-learning class that is not included on the list of courses.
-Please suggest any course to the CSL Coordinator that you feel should be included.
+- You may have taken a SL or SA service-learning class that is not included on the list of courses.
+Please suggest any course to the Certificate Coordinator that you feel should be included.
 We will seek approval to have the class added to the list.

 - complete another service learning course

 If you continue service at an agency beyond what is required for your service learning class, you may use those hours to complete this component.
 Contact us with questions or to discuss other options for completing the additional service.

 If you complete service hours that are not part of a class, you will need to fill out an additional service verification form and upload it to your submission in myKU Portal.